 Not necessarily.
 Many probate sales move forward under full authority, which means the executor does not need court confirmation to sell.
 It really comes down to what authority the court gives at the start of the case.

 Beneficiaries can raise an objection during the Notice of Proposed Action period.
-If that happens, the court may need to step in and review things.
-If no one objects, the executor can continue moving forward.
+If that happens, the court may need to step in and review the situation.

 Yes, in San Mateo County, properties are usually sold in as-is condition.
-That tends to keep things simpler and helps avoid extra delay
+That tends to keep things more simple and helps avoid extra delay

-Probate sets the legal structure, but the house itself is still a real place that needs steady attention and care.
+Probate sets the legal structure, but the house itself is still a real place that needs regular attention and care.

 When full authority is granted, the executor can move forward without having to wait on additional court approval.
-That clarity alone often makes the whole process feel more straightforward and less stressful for heirs.
+That clarity alone often makes the whole process feel more straightforward and less stressful.

 With a clear understanding of the authority, a practical plan, and open communication, probate home sales in San Mateo County can move forward in a way that feels organized, steady, and manageable.